- +49 241 8906 8369

 Computer-based models and simulations enable an economic and fast insight into the functionality of optical systems as well as a fast prototyping thereof.
 Thus, complex design problems and analyses can be treated efficiently and with high precision while accounting for the relevant physical properties.

 The Computational Optics group performs research on various numerical approaches in photonics.
-Among others, these are the design of freeform optics, the computation of application specific intensity distributions in laser materials processing as well as the algorithmic based increase in imaging resolution through ptychography.
-To this end, numerous software IDEs and strategies are used, while several high-performance computers are available.
+Among others, these are the design of freeform optics, the computation of application specific intensity distributions in laser materials processing as well as the design of optical neural networks for beam shaping.
+To this end, numerous software development tools and strategies are used, while several high-performance computers are available.

 Design of highly efficient freeform opticsCopyright: © Fraunhofer ILT

 Refracting and reflecting surfaces that strongly depart from spherical and aspherical shapes are referred to as freeform optics.
 Here, the techniques of classical optics design can no longer be applied, and new algorithms need to be developed, focusing on the efficient redistribution of energy to tailor irradiance or intensity distributions.
 This principally enables the generation of very complex illuminance distributions, which is only constrained through physical limitations as e.g. high etendue or low beam quality.
 Freeform optics are used in high-efficiency luminaires, to reduce energy consumption and operating costs for a given illumination setup.
 A novel application area of freeform optics is the realization of application specific intensity distributions for laser materials processing.

 The Computational Optics group develops freeform optics tailored to non-imaging applications for industrial and research customers.
 Current research topics include the development of design algorithms for various types of light sources as well as the Fresnelization of freeform optics for space reduction.
 In the development of such design algorithms, we apply state-of-the-art methods from the fields of differential geometry, computer graphics as well as nonlinear optics.